MSSD - Maine Self Sustainability Database

 Note: PLEASE research before planting anything outside, as some plants can be invasive and spread.
 When in doubt, plant in a container off the ground/floor or indoors!!

-- ✪ Maine Planting Basics
+- ✪ UMaine Planting Chart

 - ✪ UMaine Cooperative Extension (Gardening Basics)